luca-bassoricci/dependabot/README.md

 * `SETTINGS__CREDENTIALS__MAVEN__{REPOSITORY_NAME}__USERNAME` - user with read access
 * `SETTINGS__CREDENTIALS__MAVEN__{REPOSITORY_NAME}__PASSWORD` - password for the user

+##### Gitlab package registry

+To [authenticate](https://docs.gitlab.com/ee/user/packages/maven_repository/#authenticate-with-a-personal-access-token-in-maven) to Package Registry, `SETTINGS__GITLAB_ACCESS_TOKEN` is used automatically if the configured gitlab host matches the host of maven package registry.
+If it is required to use packages from different project package registries, make sure that gitlab access token has access to these projects as well.

 #### Docker registries

 * `SETTINGS__CREDENTIALS__DOCKER__{REGISTRY_NAME}__REGISTRY` - registry hostname like `registry.hub.docker.com`